-The universe is immeasurable in size.
-And for all we know, it’s expanding indefinitely into limitless bounds.
+For all we know, it’s expanding indefinitely into limitless bounds.
 We know this by studying red-shift.

 Each galaxy forms stars, planets and other solar remnant.
 On the grand scale of things, the Milky Way galaxy where we reside is tiny in comparison.

 The Farthest Viewable Galaxy